M/WBE Goals & Reporting Responsibilities

-In 2012, the Department received approval of updated goals for MWBEs from Empire State Development's Minority and Women's Business Development Program.
+In 2012, DEC received approval of updated goals for MWBEs from Empire State Development's Minority and Women's Business Development Program.
 Subsequent to this approval, there was additional clarification provided regarding the combined M/WBE goals noted below.
 While the goals were structured on a regional basis in the past, the revised perspective is one that is based on statewide availability.

 The updated goals are based on the disparity study that was completed in 2010.
 The study found significant disparities between the level of participation of MWBEs in State contracts and the number of MWBEs that are ready, willing and able to participate in State procurements.
 Governor Cuomo has made increased MWBE utilization a priority of his administration, setting an overall goal to increase MWBE participation in State contracting to 20%.